jazzminewang/reharvest-site-2/README.md

 # reharvest-site-2
-Updated site for ReHarvest, a food rescue initiative in London, Ontario
+Site overhaul for ReHarvest, a food rescue initiative and food advocacy organization founded in London, Ontario.